Facility for Rare Isotope Beams: Construction and commissioning

 Construction on two MSU-funded building additions was substantially completed in January 2020.
-The Cryogenic Assembly Building will be used for cryomodule maintenance and to perform cryogenic-engineering research.
-The High Rigidity Spectrometer and Isotope Harvesting Vault will house isotope-harvesting research equipment and provide space for experiments.
+The Cryogenic Assembly Building is used for cryomodule maintenance and to perform cryogenic-engineering research.
+The High Rigidity Spectrometer and Isotope Harvesting Vault house isotope-harvesting research equipment and provide space for experiments.

 In March 2020, FRIB accelerated an argon-36 beam through 37 of 46 superconducting cryomodules to 204 MeV/nucleon or 57 percent of the speed of light.

 In September 2020, DOE designated FRIB as a DOE-SC User Facility.
 U.S. Secretary of Energy Dan Brouillette announced the designation at a special ceremony held outdoors at MSU, under a tent adjacent to FRIB.

 In March 2017, FRIB achieved beneficial occupancy of civil construction.

 On February 24, 2021, the FRIB announced that 82 proposals requesting 9,784 hours of beam time and six letters of intent were submitted, covering 16 of the 17 National Academies benchmarks for FRIB, in response to their first call for proposals.
 These proposals represent FRIB's international user community of more than 1,500 scientists.
 Respondents include 597 individual scientists, 354 of whom are from the United States.
 They represent 130 institutions in 30 countries and 26 U.S. states.

 On January 25, 2022, the FRIB project team delivered the first heavy-ion beam to the focal plane of the FRIB fragment separator, marking technical completion of the FRIB project.

 On February 1–2, 2022, a review by the DOE-SC Office of Project Assessment reviewed FRIB's readiness for project completion and recommended that FRIB is ready for Critical Decision 4 (Approve Project Completion).

-Michigan State University announced a ribbon-cutting ceremony for May 2, 2022.
+Michigan State University held a ribbon-cutting ceremony on May 2, 2022.

+Operation

 On June 22, 2022, the first experiment at FRIB, which studied the beta decay of calcium-48 fragments that are so unstable that they only exist for mere fractions of a second, concluded successfully.
 FRIB's first scientific user experiment had participation from Argonne National Laboratory, Brookhaven National Laboratory, Florida State University, FRIB, Lawrence Berkeley National Laboratory, Lawrence Livermore National Laboratory, Louisiana State University, Los Alamos National Laboratory, Mississippi State University, Oak Ridge National Laboratory, and the University of Tennessee.
 On November 14, 2022, the results of the first experiment were published in Physical Review Letters.

+In 2023, the FRIB created its first new isotopes: thulium-182, thulium-183, ytterbium-186, ytterbium-187 and lutetium-190.
+Outside of particle accelerators, such isotopes are theorized to only be created during neutron star collisions.

+On December 22, 2023, the FRIB successfully accelerated a beam of uranium-238 ions to 10.4kW: the highest-power accelerated continuous wave uranium beam ever produced at that time.
+Within its first eight hours of operation, the uranium beam led to the discovery of three previously-unobserved isotopes: gallium-88, arsenic-93, and selenium-96.

+In March 2025, the FRIB doubled this record, producing a 20.0kW uranium beam.